swcarpentry/board/proposals/instructor-training-selection.md

 -   A5, very small (< 100 words) bibliography;
 -   A6, very small (< 100 words) bibliography.

-Every member of our group attended SCF workshops at least once.
+Every member of our group attended SCF/DC workshops at least once.
-A1 taught X at the last SCF workshop organized at our university that was lead by INSTRUCTOR_NAME.
+A1 taught X at the last SCF/DC workshop organized at our university that was lead by INSTRUCTOR_NAME.
 At that same workshop A2 and A3 were helpers.